bengtmartensson/JGirs/README.md

 Note that the latter must likely be escaped from the shell.

 ### Interactive (Readline) mode
-If the program is started without arguments, it goes into interactive mode, reading one line of command, evalualing it, and printing the result to standard out ("read-eval-print").
+If the program is started without arguments, it goes into interactive mode, reading one line of command, evaluating it, and printing the result to standard out ("read-eval-print").
 This continues until the user issues the `quit` command, or enters the end-of-line (Normally Ctrl-D on Unix/Linux, Ctrl-Z on Msdos/Windows).
 If [Java Readline](https://github.com/bengtmartensson/java-readline)